List of Google April Fools' Day jokes: Google Fiber Poles

-Google Fiber to the Pole provides ubiquitous gigabit connectivity to fiberhoods across Kansas City.
-This latest innovation in Google Fiber technology enables users to access Google Fiber's ultra fast gigabit speeds even when they are out and about.
+Google Fiber to the Pole provides gigabit connectivity to fiberhoods across Kansas City.
+This latest addition to Google Fiber technology enables users to access Google Fiber's gigabit speeds, even when they are not in a fixed location.

 Google Wallet Mobile ATM

 Google announced the release of the Google Wallet Mobile ATM.
-The mobile ATM device easily attaches to most smartphones and dispenses money instantly and effortlessly – forever ending the user's search for the nearest bank or ATM.
+The mobile ATM device attaches to most smartphones and dispenses money in an usual speed – ending the user's search for the nearest bank or ATM.
 The Google Wallet Mobile ATM technology allows the user to enter the amount of money they want to withdraw directly to a phone or use voice-activated dispenser.
-Unlike traditional ATM's, the Google Wallet Mobile ATM even dispenses rare two and fifty dollar bills, as well as more practical one dollar bills.
+Unlike traditional ATM's, the Google Wallet Mobile ATM dispenses rare two and fifty dollar bills, as well as more practical one dollar bills.

 Levity Algorithm in Google Apps

 Google introduces the Levity Algorithm in Google Apps to help users spice up even the most boring of work days.